Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/airship-cohort.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Destinations**, then find **Airship - Cohort**.
+1. In Amplitude Data, click **Catalog** and select the **Destinations** tab.
+2. In the Cohort section, click **Airship**.
-2. Enter your Airship API keys.
+3. Enter your Airship API keys.
-3. Map your Airship ID to an Amplitude ID.
+4. Map your Airship ID to an Amplitude ID.
 Amplitude recommends mapping `UAChannelID` in Amplitude to `Auto Channel ID` in Airship; however, you can map user ID, device ID, or any user property in Amplitude to any Airship ID.
-4. Save your work.
+5. Save your work.

 !!!note
     Auto Channel maps to the channel ID of the correct platform (Android or iOS) in Airship automatically.